FAQ - MSW

 11. Do I get to choose my internships?
 When do they start and how long are they?

-There are many opportunities for internships, and students may express preference of context and/or population that the Directors of Field Education will take into consideration as they make internship assignments.
+There are many opportunities for internships, and students may express preference of context and/or population that the Directors of Practicum Education will take into consideration as they make internship assignments.
 The generalist internship (for the standard program only) begins in the fall of your first year and continues through that spring (16 hours per week).
 The specialized internship begins in the fall of your first year for advanced standing students, or in the fall of your second year for standard students.
-Students are required to complete a field internship at two different field sites.
+Students are required to complete an internship at two different sites.
 Most students in the advanced year will spend approximately 20 hours per week in the internship for both the fall and spring semesters.
-The Field Education manual describes this more in detail as well as the potential of "block" placements for some clinical specialization students.
-Visit our Field Education page to see more information.
+The Practicum Education manual describes this more in detail as well as the potential of "block" placements for some clinical specialization students.
+Visit our Practicum Education page to see more information.

 12. Do you offer night classes?
 Can I work while I'm in school?